Return to: ADP Online Privacy Portal Home

 12. Notice to Residents of Countries outside the U.S.

 ADP is headquartered in the United States of America.
-Your Personal Information may be accessed by or transferred to the United States or to our affiliates and data processors elsewhere in the world.
-By providing us with your Personal Information, you consent to this transfer.
+Your Personal Information may be accessed by or transferred to our affiliates and suppliers in the United States or elsewhere in the world.
+By providing us with your Personal Information, you agree to the use and the collection of your Personal Information by ADP and its affiliates and to the transfer of your Personal Information outside the country of your residence as notified in this Privacy Statement.
 We will always protect the privacy and security of your Personal Information, regardless of where it is processed or stored.

 13. Privacy Policies of Third Parties